fingerskier/ajar/CompSci/Category Theory.md

 = mathematical structure as a collection of morphisms

 Morphism = an object with a pointer
+	morphisms are associative
+	there is an identity morphism

 Category ~ has two properties
 	1) can compose the pointers associatively